-Every case is different comprising of a unique set of factors which play a significant role in determining the estimated valued a settlement offer or jury verdict.
-Some of the most important factors in determining the value of a slip and fall case include the severing of injuries suffered, the availability of punitive damages, lost waged due to inability to work, pain and suffering, and requirement for future medical and rehabilitation care.
+Every case is different comprising of a unique set of factors which play a significant role in determining the estimated value of a settlement offer or jury verdict.
+Some of the most important factors in determining the value of a slip and fall case include the severity of the injuries suffered, the availability of punitive damages, lost wages due to inability to work, pain and suffering, and requirement for future medical and rehabilitation care.

 The best way to determine the value of a case is by receiving a full case review by an experienced personal injury attorney.
-If you would like to receive a case review from one of our esteemed and personal injury attorney feel free to contact our law firm toll free (855)385-2529.
+If you would like to receive a case review from one of our esteemed attorneys feel free to contact our law firm toll free (855)385-2529.
 Note: All consultations are free of charge and confidential.

 Factors in Determining the Value of a Slip and Fall Injury Case: